Wednesday, November 27, 2019

 Final Verdict:

-While I don't regret buying a Disney Mystery VHS Keychain at retail price, I also don't think it would be worthwhile to go scouring the secondary market for the rest of the assortment, at least, not at the current market prices.
+While I don't regret buying a Disney Mystery VHS Keychain at retail price, I also don't think it would be worthwhile to go scouring the secondary market for the rest of the assortment.
+Not at the current market prices at least.

-I hope you enjoyed this review, even if it is late.
+I hope that you enjoyed this review, even if it is late.

 Signed, Treesa